Customer experience: Customer journey

 In marketing, the notion of customer journey portrays the process customers go through to establish a commercial relationship with a firm.
 The journey emphasizes touchpoints, which are the moments in which firms can interact with their current or potential customers.
 Managers use visualizations called customer journey mapping (CJM) to represent the sequences of interactions between firms and customers to identify opportunities for interaction.
 Understanding CJM also allows for corporations to reduce "friction", or potential issues for the customer.

 CJM has subsequently become one of the most widely used tools for service design and has been utilized as a tool for visualizing intangible services.
 A customer journey map shows the story of the customer's experience.
 It not only identifies key interactions that the customer has with the organization, but it also brings the user's feelings, motivations, and questions for each of the touchpoints.
 Finally, a customer journey map has the objective of teaching organizations more about their customers.
 To map a customer journey is important to consider the company's customers (buyer persona), the customer journey's time frame, channels (telephone, email, in-app messages, social media, forums, recommendations), first actions (problem acknowledgment), and last actions (recommendations or subscription renewal).
 Customer Journey Maps are good storytelling conduits – they communicate to the brand the journey, along with the emotional quotient, that the customer experiences at every stage of the buyer journey.

+Even in the case of a non-repeated service experience, it is important to consider not only the experience itself, but also the stages before and after the experience.
+The pre-experience stage can further be divided into pre-decision and post-decision phases.
+Accordingly, the entire process may be conceptualized as the “4 Es”: Exploration (before decision-making), Expectation (after decision-making but before the experience), Experience (during service use), and Evaluation (after the experience).

 Customer journey maps take into account people's mental models (how things should behave), the flow of interactions, and possible touchpoints.
 They may combine user profiles, scenarios, and user flows; and reflect the thought patterns, processes, considerations, paths, and experiences that people go through in their daily lives.